brieweb/saclug.org/content/pages/bylaws.md

 >
 > d: Share responsibility of duties assigned to absent officers

-ii: Vice President does all the stuff that keeps NBLUG running.
+ii: Vice President does all the stuff that keeps SacLUG running.
 The duties of Vice President shall include:

 > a: Making preparations for the meeting, including coordinating the